kimothokamau/auth-jwt-psql/README.md

 ## Usage

 - Run `npm install` on a Terminal to install the modules
-- Run `nodemon server` on a Terminal to start the server
+- Run `node server` on a Terminal to start the backend node/express server
+- Run `npm install` on a Terminal to start the react frontend

-- Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
+- Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Authors